loader2

 In this example, at the end of the year, only Rs.
 60,000 is deducted from Ms Jaya's investment, considering she is getting 10% returns annually on the investment.
 Being invested in Mutual Fund, the corpus has the chance of growing the remaining capital of Rs.29,40,000 to recover for the reduction in principal amount.
 Considering this, read further to know more about the Systematic Withdrawal Plan in Mutual Funds.

-2. What is SWP in Mutual Fund?
+What is Systematic Withdrawal Plan in Mutual Fund?

 The SWP is a type of mutual fund investment where you mandate that a regular amount of money transfers from your mutual fund investment to your bank account regularly.
 For example, suppose you are looking for the investment option to allow your investment to grow and receive money from the corpus from time to time.
 The AMC (Asset Management Company) can credit the amount to your bank account on any day of the month, quarter, or year that you choose.
 SWP Plan generates cash flow by redeeming mutual fund scheme units at predetermined intervals.
 You will keep receiving the regular money through SWP for the period specified by you or until the entire balance of corpus is exhausted.